ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 I will endure this task.
 Do what you will to mock me, but I can't run away now.
 I have caused this myself.

 **Rhymerosaurus:** Theres no problem with sewage now.
-The problem is that there will be sewage everyone soon, if the sewage monster is not slain or otherwise convinced to stop the Sewage Storm that he is brewing.
+The problem is that there will be sewage everywhere soon, if the sewage monster is not slain or otherwise convinced to stop the Sewage Storm that he is brewing.

 **Loki:** Loki looks up, a tiny glimmer of hope in his eyes